ggreen/event-streaming-showcase/docs/workshops/Labs/appDev/Spring/03_Rabbit_Streaming_Broker.md

 Review Logs for each

-Note message are routed by account id application get the logs events
+Note messages are routed by account type.
+See the application logs

 Change Id to test routing